Page created on February 23, 2019. Last updated on May 4, 2022 at 11:54

-The appendix is considered a true diverticulum of the cecum, and like any diverticulum, its prone for acute and chronic inflammations.
+The vermiform appendix is a true diverticulum of the cecum, and like any diverticulum, its prone for acute and chronic inflammations.
 The most common pathology in the appendix is acute appendicitis, but tumors can also occur there.

 In most cases, an obstruction is identified, but not always.
 Obstruction may be caused by hard faecal masses, calculi, lymphoid tissue hyperplasia, or tumours.
 An obstruction may lead to increase in luminal and intramural pressure, which may cause thrombosis in small vessels, causing localised oedema.
 The obstruction of the venous outflow leads to ischemic injury and stasis of luminal contents.
-This gives the bacteria a perfect place to proliferate in, which in turn will trigger the inflammatory responses.
+This gives bacteria a perfect place to proliferate in, which in turn will trigger the inflammatory responses.
 Tissue edema and neutrophilic infiltration of the lumen, muscular wall and periappendiceal tissue will take place.
-The criteria to diagnose an acute appendicitis is the neutrophilic infiltration of the muscularis propria.
+The pathological criterium to diagnose acute appendicitis is neutrophilic infiltration of the muscularis propria.
 In more severe cases, focal abscesses may form within the wall, and this is then called an acute suppurative appendicitis.
-The latter ones can also even progress to large areas of hemorrhagic ulceration and gangrenous necrosis, into an acute gangrenous appendicitis, which is often followed by rupture and pus-forming peritonitis.
+These may also progress to large areas of hemorrhagic ulceration and gangrenous necrosis, into an acute gangrenous appendicitis, which is often followed by rupture and resulting peritonitis.

 Chronic appendicitis shows the same symptoms as the acute one, but much milder.
 The symptoms also come and go, and this can last for weeks, months or years.
 Many times, it’s also not diagnosed until it becomes an acute appendicitis.

 Tumors in the appendix are rare, but we will discuss them anyway.